-Interest income and expenses for all interest-bearing financial instruments are recognised as 'interest income' and 'Interest expenses' in the statement of comprehensive income using the effective interest rate method.
-The effective interest rate method is a method of calculating the amortised cost of financial assets and fiabilities, and of allocating the interest income and interest expenses over the relevant period.
-The effective interest rate is the rate that discounts future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the net carrying amount of the financial asset or financial illustrument or expenses of the financial instruments (for example, prepayment options), but does not consider future credit losses.
+Interest income and expenses for all interest-bearing financial instruments are recognised as 'interest income' and 'interest expenses' in the statement of comprehensive income using the effective interest rate method.
+The effective interest rate method is a method of calculating the amortised cost of financial assets and liabilities, and of allocating the interest income and interest expenses over the relevant period.
+The effective interest rate is the rate that discounts future cash payments or receipts through the expected life of the financial instrument or, when appropriate, a shorter period to the net carrying amount of the financial asset or financial liability.
+When calculating the effective interest rate, the Company measures cash flows by considering all provisions of the financial instruments (for example, prepayment options), but does not consider future credit losses.
 The calculation includes all fees and points paid or received between parties to the contract that are an integral part of the effective interest rate, transaction costs and all other premiums or discounts.